Chapter 4: Procedures, Functions, and Control Flow

 arguments.

-The let's go over the most essential bits of control flow.
+Let's go over the most essential bits of control flow.

 The CQL IF